Fairy Type

 Part 5 - Changing the battle move selection palette

-Open up your game_DSPRE_contents/overlay/ folder.
-Find the file named overlay_0008.bin, open it in a hex editor, and navigate to offset 0x18A40.
+Navigate to game_DSPRE_contents/arm9_overlays/ov008.bin (Overlay 8).
+Open the file in a hex editor and navigate to offset 0x18A40.
 You should see the following bytes:

 CD 75 FF 7F 7A 5A 17 4E B5 45 72 3D 30 31 ED 28 CB 20 FB 66 08 21 00 00 8C 31 B5 56 BB 53 0A 39